Information sourced from cdc.gov

 - Aim to check your body once per month – whether it be a self-exam or simply feeling for any changes that may be abnormal.

 - Keep track of your alcohol intake and consider cutting down or eliminating consumption depending on your level of risk.
 (Tip: try swapping some or all your alcoholic drinks with our RD approved mocktails.)

 - Check the ingredients in your personal care products, and if they are not of clean quality, aim to replace one product per month with a nontoxic alternative.
 Find our recommendations in our HER Beauty guide by Jolene Hart.

 Repeat – putting your health and wellness first.

-Please remember that while creating and following a prevention plan can lower your risk of breast cancer and may not eliminate it.
+Please remember that creating and following a prevention plan can lower your risk of breast cancer and may not eliminate it.
 Your risk factors may change over time, so be sure to continue having these conversations with your doctor and yourself periodically to stay on top of your health, and adjust your plan as needed.